Uncle Doug Archibald - Kakilliko

 Six local varieties of eucalypt point to significant Awabakal places.
 Over time the trees are being grafted to create portals, to look through, to look back and to share stories and to experience continuous Aboriginal culture.
 Kakilliko means to be, to continue to be in Awabakal.

 From the artist: "Aboriginal people would graft branches of young saplings together to make circles as the tree grows the branches become stronger.
-These ‘ring trees’ (also know as circle or boundary trees) were often found near waterways and were significant cultural markers.
+These ‘ring trees’ (also known as circle or boundary trees) were often found near waterways and were significant cultural markers.
 My hope is the this will start a revival of these magnificent trees so our stories and culture will carry into the future.

-These trees became my friend as every time I would go there.
-There was plenty of stories the trees had to tell me, so from a 13 year old boy to a man in his sixties I now get the chance to tell some of these stories in my art sculpture called “Kakilliko - looking forward looking back” in MAC yapang Sculpture Park."
+These trees became my friend as every time I would go there, there was plenty of stories the trees had to tell me.
+So from a 13 year old boy to a man in his sixties I now get the chance to tell some of these stories in my art sculpture called “Kakilliko - looking forward looking back” in MAC yapang Sculpture Park.

 Artist Biography